 Proceeds from sales should be deposited into your primary Income account then distributed into your other accounts based on the percentages you’ve allotted for each destination.

-(Business must be in Washington State)
+(Business must be in Washington, Oregon or Idaho)